 There are increasing numbers of TV programmes and magazine articles raising people’s awareness of their fertility.
 This is a good thing.
 However, in the absence of an alternative, people often feel driven to attend a specialist fertility clinic for advice.
 For most, a visit to a well-informed GP would be a more appropriate first step.
 All of our doctors can give you good basic fertility advice.
 If you feel you need something a little more advanced, you can choose to see our fertility specialist instead.
 This gives you the benefit of specialist advice but in your GP clinic.
 The best of both!

 Dr Catherine Riordan

 Vasectomies were a routine part of my work in urology from 1992.
 My first foray into reproductive medicine was providing a vasectomy service for various family planning clinics in Cork and Dublin.
 I soon decided to train in women’s health and joined the team at Bray Women’s Health Centre in 2000.
 I have worked part time as registrar to Mr David Mulvin in the urology department at St Michael’s Hospital in Dun Laoghaire since 2010.

 By 2015, I was ready to return to more full time work.
 I consolidated my previous experience by entering the field of assisted reproduction at the Sims IVF clinic.
-There, I spent 2 years immersed in the fascinating world of IVF.
-In early 2017, I moved on to ReproMed in Dundrum as a fertility specialist.
+There, I spent 2 years immersed in the fascinating world of IVF before moving on to ReproMed in Dundrum as a fertility specialist.
 In 2021, I left the corporate world of IVF to set up a more personalised fertility service in the community .

 I am very happy to see anyone who has concerns about their fertility, is worried that it may be taking them too long to get pregnant or who has already been through fertility treatment and is confused and uncertain what to do next.
 We can offer treatment such as ovulation induction using medication such as Clomid with ultrasound monitoring.